naandip/genGIF/README.md

-# GIFgen 🖼️✨
+# genGIF

 **Transform natural language prompts, style choices, and optional initial images into animated GIFs using the power of the Wan 2.1 and AI-driven prompt enhancement.**

-GIFgen offers a pipeline to generate unique GIFs by interpreting your creative ideas.
+genGIF offers a pipeline to generate unique GIFs by interpreting your creative ideas.
 It enhances your input prompts, allows for artistic style selection, and can optionally use an uploaded image as a starting point for the animation.

 ---